 Garmin Forerunner 265 / 265S

-The Garmin Forerunner 265 and 265S are midrange options that strike an excellent balance between price, features, battery life, and display quality.
-With an OLED display, a week’s worth of battery life, and dual-frequency GPS for enhanced accuracy, these models are ideal for runners.
+The Garmin Forerunner 265 and its smaller counterpart, the 265S, are excellent mid-range options for runners.
+With an OLED display, a week’s worth of battery life, and dual-frequency GPS for enhanced accuracy, these watches are designed to meet the needs of serious runners.

-- Weight: 39g (42mm), 47g (46mm)
+- Weight: 39g (42mm); 47g (46mm)

-- Battery Life: Up to 15 days (42mm), 13 days (46mm) in smartwatch mode
+- Battery Life: Up to 15 days (42mm); 13 days (46mm) in smartwatch mode

 - Display: OLED touchscreen